user profile avatar

 Bio

 Hello!
-My name is Katya Tumanova, and I am a high school senior.
-Currently, I’m passionate about the subject areas of mathematics, computer science, and physics.
-I have a large interest in space exploration and astrophysics - one of my goals is to work at a space agency and write code that contributes to sending rockets or rovers to space!
-I am also not only interested in helping humanity become an interplanetary species, but I’m also passionate about climate change, and helping our own planet.
-The current state of our oceans devastates me, and I try to contribute to ocean efforts as much as possible.
-My love for the ocean is related to my passion for the water.
-I am a competitive swimmer, and I have been training for the past 12 years.
-Throughout my high school years, I have become a dedicated athlete, showing up to practice every day (6 days a week, 3 hours a day), and always working to become better.
-I am a hard worker, both academically and athletically.
-I am excited to pursue both my academic and athletic journey in college, where I will excel in both.
-I am dedicated, disciplined, and passionate about my academics.
-I have developed a strong work ethic, and am committed to putting in the hard work and effort required to succeed in life.
+My name is Katya, and I'm a current freshman at Georgia Tech, double majoring in computer science and mathematics.
+I have a large interest in space exploration and astrophysics - one of my goals is to work at a space agency and write code that contributes to sending rockets or rovers to space.
+In addition, while I'm passionate about helping humanity become an interplanetary species, I'm also devoted to climate activism, and helping our own planet.
+I am a competitive swimmer, and have been training for the past 12 years, showing up to practice every day (6 days a week, 3 hours a day).
+I am a hard worker, both academically and athletically, and am excited to pursue my academic and athletic journey in college.
+Through a strong work ethic, I am committed to putting in the hard work and effort required to succeed in life.
 I’m a great candidate for any scholarship because of my desire to consistently learn more, which is one of my main goals for my college years.

 Education